Gisle Johnson: Personality

 Gisle Johnsons' personality is depicted as reserved and yet conscience-driven.
 Ousland writes of his earliest youth, that "Gisle had a sensitive mind as a child, and he retained this character trait throughout his life.
 He could easily be overwhelmed by change, as happened several times during serious events in his life."
 Likewise, Nostbakken considers that Gisle's reticence to address certain issues and his recension from the public eye in later years may have been due to this naturally-withdrawn character: "He was timid and cautious.
 He had a natural tendency to rely on the authority of others."

 Nonetheless, Gisle's passion for theological experience lent his preaching and lecturing career a great deal of charisma.
 J.C.
 Heuch had recorded that "he was so gripped by the forcefulness and the interest of Johnson's lectures that on more than one occasion he caught himself sitting with mouth open and pen fallen on the desk completely fascinated by the address."
 In fact, with regards to his preaching ministry and revivalism, he was likened to Jonathan Edwards: People poured into the meeting place and sat spellbound while he spoke, often for as long as two hours.
 His words seemed to grip his hearers with an almost mystic power.
 He was not an emotional preacher, but he was a strong preacher of repentance.
 One is reminded of the awakening under Jonathan Edwards when one reads about Johnson that when in a thin and quiet voice he read the words 'There is no peace for the ungodly, saith my God' a visible tremor ran through the audience.
 As such, Nostbakken evaluates, "Johnson, as a person was quiet and shy, his preaching was quiet and restrained, but its effect was to cause a religious awakening, to sweep through country."

 In his personal life, it is notable that Johnson is depicted as being personally generous and gracious with students.
-Skarsten recounts thatEvery other Saturday evening the theological students had a standing invitation to come to the home of Gisle Johnson.
+Skarsten recounts that:Every other Saturday evening the theological students had a standing invitation to come to the home of Gisle Johnson.
 These gatherings were not just theological 'bull sessions' with the professor.
 From Gisle Johnson's side, they were an attempt to lead the students into a personal type of Christianity and a living faith.
 The sessions were always informal, full of fun and laughter.
 Toward the close of the evening Gisle Johnson would usually lead in devotions.Likewise, in reflecting on the life of his father, Jonathan Johnson recounted several stories in reflecting on Gisle's sense of humor.